Blossom VI: A Practical Minimum Weight Perfect Matching Algorithm: Introduction

 \section{Introduction}

 We study the minimum weight perfect matching problem.
-Given a graph $G = (V, E)$ with edge weights $w_e$, one needs to compute a perfect matching of minimum total weight, i.e. a subset of edges $M \subseteq E$ that minimizes the total weight $\sum\limits_{e \in M} w_e$ subject to the constraint that every node has exactly one incident edge from $M$.
+Given a graph $G = (V, E)$ with edge weights $w_e$, one needs to compute a perfect matching of minimum total weight, i.e., a subset of edges $M \subseteq E$ that minimizes the total weight $\sum\limits_{e \in M} w_e$ subject to the constraint that every node has exactly one incident edge from $M$.

+Minimum weight perfect matching arises as a subroutine in several applications.
+For example, it is used in Christofides' approximation algorithm for the metric traveling salesperson problem \cite{christofides2022worst}, in polynomial algorithms for maximum cut in planar graphs \cite{hadlock_planar_maxcut}, and in quantum error correction \cite{higgott2022pymatching, higgott2025sparse, fowler2013minimum}.
+These applications motivate implementations that remain efficient on large, structured instances.

 The existence of a polynomial-time algorithm for solving the minimum weight perfect matching problem is due to Edmonds \cite{edmonds_lp, edmonds_algo}.
 Since then, the problem has inspired a long line of research.
 On the theoretical side, the complexity of the algorithm has been improving through \cite{mwpm_theory_gabow, mwpm_theory_gabow2, mwpm_theory_gabow3, mwpm_theory_gabow4, mwpm_theory_gabow5, mwpm_theory_huang}.
-However, algorithms with good theoretical complexity are not necessarily fastest in practice.
-Starting with the Blossom I implementation \cite{blossom_1}, other notable implementations are Blossom IV \cite{blossom_4}, Mehlhorn-Sch\"afer implementation \cite{mehlhorn_schafer} and Blossom V \cite{blossom_v}.
-In this paper, we focus on the practical implementation.
-The current state-of-the-art algorithm for solving the minimum weight perfect matching problem is Blossom V, which has been uncontested since 2009.
-Following the tradition of naming the minimum weight perfect matching algorithms, we call our algorithm Blossom VI.
+However, algorithms with good theoretical complexity are not necessarily the fastest in practice.
+Starting with the Blossom I implementation \cite{blossom_1}, notable implementations include Blossom IV \cite{blossom_4}, the Mehlhorn-Sch\"afer implementation \cite{mehlhorn_schafer} and Blossom V \cite{blossom_v}.
+In this paper, we focus on the practical implementation of the minimum weight perfect matching algorithm.